nam090320251/mcporter/docs/manual-testing.md

+---
+summary: 'Tmux-based manual testing recipe for exercising mcporter against real MCP servers.'
+read_when:
+  - 'Need to reproduce a bug or verify CLI output by hand'
+---

 # Manual Testing Harness

 When we need to sanity-check CLI flows against real MCP servers (or reproduce bugs by hand), use this repeatable harness.
 Everything runs under `tmux` so long-running commands can be inspected without blocking the current shell.